About the astonishing husband Hora: Summary

 A man has an estate and lends money to the tsar.
-One day, he tells his wife he will search for a son for themselves, so they can inherit the farm.
+One day, he tells his wife he will search for a son for themselves, so he can inherit the estate.
 The man wanders off a bit and finds a small snake on the ground which he bags and brings home.
 He drops the snake inside a small cup filled with milk.
 The snake keeps growing and he moves him to a large tub full of milk, and finally to a large barn.

 One day, the snake son whistles and his father goes to check on him: the snake wishes to marry the tsar's daughter.
 The man goes to talk to the tsar and says his son is so tall he lives in a barn.
-The tsar takes the queen and the princess and accompany the man back to the barn: the monarch finds the large snake, but decides to go through with the wedding between the princess and the animal.
+The tsar takes the queen and the princess and accompanies the man back to the barn: the monarch finds the large snake, but decides to go through with the wedding between the princess and the animal.
 The princess dances with the snake at the wedding, and tells the snake to devour her, but the snake bridegroom says she is his wife.
 The snake takes her with him to the end of the world, and the princess tells the snake to devour her, but again the snake tells her she is his wife, then gives her a ball to throw upwards.
 The princess does as instructed: the ball is tossed upwards then falls to the ground, turning into a large palace.

 The snake then says the princess is to stay home while he goes fishing.
 As soon as he leaves, he takes off the snakeskin and becomes a silver-haired youth.
 He meets the princess, named Mariyka, and tries to come on to her, placing his hand on her, but she denies him, saying she is already married to Hora.
 The snake husband tests her fidelity again, the second time by removing his snakeskin and turning into a golden-haired youth.
 He appears as a stranger to her and again tries to seduce her, but she remains loyal to the snake husband and denies the stranger's advances.
 Lastly, he tests her a third time by becoming a diamond-haired youth.
 Once again, Mariyka denies the stranger's advances.
 The farce ending, he admits he is her husband.
 Mariyka does not believe it at first, until he enters the snakeskin and becomes the youths that appeared to her.
 He also tells her he knows she wishes to visit her parents, so he gives her a magic chair and a straw that can carry her back to her parents, but advises her not to listen to her mother, only to her father.